 Eventually, the AHSF transitioned from staff support to material support, by purchasing equipment for police mobility and patrolling on land and at sea, such as boats, wave-runners, vehicles and quad-racers.
-In 2019 new emphasis will be made to renew the "Visibility Team" efforts in the Palm Beach and Eagle Beach areas.
+As of 2019, AHSF has placed a renewed emphasis on security training and increased security visibility in the Eagle and Palm Beach areas.

 The budget is currently funded by the Aruba Tourism Authority, from accommodation taxes collected from visitors to the island.
 As security continues to play an important role for tourists choosing a travel destination, safety has stepped up in the ladder in importance.
 In Aruba, AHSF “marries hospitality + security” to provide tourists, neighbors and citizens with a great place to visit and live.